31z4/tox-docker/README.md

 	$ docker run -v `pwd`:/tests -it --rm 31z4/tox

-Because an entry point of the image is `tox`, you can easily pass subcommands and flags:
+Also, you can easily pass subcommands and flags:

 	$ docker run -v `pwd`:/tests -it --rm 31z4/tox run-parallel -e black,py311

 Note, that the image is configured with a working directory at `/tests`.

 If you want to install additional Python versions/implementations or Ubuntu packages you can create a derivative image.
-Just make sure you switch the user to `root` when needed and switch back to `tox` afterward:
+Just make sure you switch the user to `root` when needed and switch back to `tox` afterwards:

 ```Dockerfile
 FROM 31z4/tox